danyaljj/MCTest-Baseline/README.md

 ## Bugs/Typos/Suggestions?
-Sure! send a PR and open an issue.
+Sure! send a PR or open an issue.